marvinborner/bruijn/README.md

 ### Examples

 You can try these by experimenting in the REPL or by running them as a file.
+You should pipe something into the stdin to receive stdout:
+`cat /dev/null | bruijn test.bruijn` should work for now.

-Note, however, that you need an equal sign between the function name and its definition if you’re using the REPL.
+**Remember** that you need an equal sign between the function name and its definition if you’re using the REPL.

 #### Plain execution without any predefined functions

+Without using its standard library bruijn is basically unmodified, pure lambda calculus with syntactically sugared balanced ternary numerals, string and chars.
+Bruijn doesn’t support any numerical operations or any other infix/prefix functions by default.
+Using it without its standard library can be quite fun, though - especially for exploring and understanding the logic of lambda calculus:

     # this is a comment
     # we now define a function returning a ternary 1